 P.S.
 If you love the content I create for Shifting Roots, consider joining our community on Patreon.
 Your support means the world to me and I am grateful for each and every one of you!

 WISH YOU COULD GROW FRESH VEGETABLES IN A SMALL SPACE?

-Wish you could grow fresh vegetables in a small space?
-Now you can, with Small Garden, Big Harvest.
+Now you can, with Small Garden, Big Harvest!
 It’s the fastest way to learn all the intensive gardening techniques that can help you maximize every inch of your available gardening space.
-With lots of easy to do, real life examples, and 2 done-for-you plans, you’ll be able to start vegetable gardening, even if all you have is an apartment balcony.
+With lots of easy-to-do, real-life examples, and 2 done-for-you plans, you’ll be able to start vegetable gardening, even if all you have is an apartment balcony.